pydata/xarray/README.md

 datasets are usually more than just raw numbers; they have labels which encode information about how the array values map to locations in space, time, etc.

-Xarray doesn't just keep track of labels on arrays -- it uses them to Xarray doesn\'t just keep track of labels on arrays \-- it uses them to provide a powerful and concise interface.
+Xarray doesn\'t just keep track of labels on arrays \-- it uses them to provide a powerful and concise interface.
 For example: